uozuAho/auctionsniper/readme.md

 # To do

+- e2e tests fail for unknown reason: auction items not appearing in window. why? tests should say.
 - get rid of the smack-config error messages on each test run
 - install, configure and run openfire automatically (docker??)
 - check that fresh checkout can build without intellij